 "When dealing with Strata schemes it's important that all the Strata Records and Strata Accounts be kept accurate and totally up-to-date.
 The Owners Corporation is legally responsible for maintaining these at all times - unless of course a Strata Manager has been delegated to look after them on their behalf.
 Here's a brief guide to the sorts of Strata Accounts and Strata Records you need to keep and for how long - plus a few extra topics you may find interesting."

-The NSW Strata Schemes Management Regulation 2010 - Regulations 5 thru 8 also provides 'extra' very specific details for a number of areas, one being records and accounts, and the links below will take you directly to the detail.
+The NSW Strata Schemes Management Regulation 2016: Part 3 - Financial Management: Regulations 18 thru 26 also provides 'extra' very specific details for a number of financial management areas and the links below will take you directly to what's required for each.

-The NSW Office of Fair Trading has a wonderful booklet titled Strata Living.
-Have a look at the section headed "The responsibilities of the Owners Corporation" (around page 27) which outlines the requirements regarding records and accounts.
+NSW Fair Trading has a wonderful booklet titled Strata Living.
+Have a look at the section headed "Management Responsibilities" (on pages 15 & 16) which simply outlines the requirements regarding records and accounts.

-The same department has another document, called a Fact Sheet, titled "Responsibilities of the Owners Corporation".
+The same department has another document - a Fact Sheet - titled "Responsibilities of the Owners Corporation".
 Same type of information - just worded differently - but worth a look.
+The first 5 topics on this fact sheet cover the area on the Keeping of Records.

-Apart from having to comply with legislation, assist with taxation and auditing requirements and allowing others to determine 'how a scheme is going', prospective purchasers of units in the Strata Scheme need the records and accounts to be correctly maintained to show them they aren't 'buying into problems'.
+Apart from having to comply with legislation, assist with taxation and auditing requirements, provide valuable details in disputes as well as allowing others to determine 'how a scheme is going', prospective purchasers of units in the Strata Scheme need the records and accounts to be correctly maintained to show them they aren't 'buying into problems'.

-This is covered under the NSW Strata Schemes Management Act 1996-Section 108 and is commonly known as a strata search which is when a request is made to the Owners Corporation to allow an inspection of the records AND accounts of a Strata Scheme.
+This is covered under the NSW Strata Schemes Management Act 2015 Section 182 - Requests for inspection of records and is commonly known as a Strata Search which is when a request is made to the Owners Corporation to allow an inspection of the records AND accounts of a Strata Scheme.

-Any such request must be in writing and be accompanied by the statutory fee prescribed by the regulations.
+Any such request must be in writing and be accompanied by the statutory fee prescribed by the regulations (NSW Strata Schemes Management Regulation 2016 Schedule 4 - Fees).
 If the Strata Scheme is being managed by a Strata Manager, the search usually occurs at the Strata Management company's premises.

 TIP - The alarm bells should start ringing if an owner doesn't want you to look at the records for the scheme.
 Generally, owners with nothing to hide welcome these searches as they would like to see their property sell as quickly as possible

-The NSW Strata Schemes Management Act 1996 (specifically Sections 106 & 107) has certain requirements regarding annual financial statements so make sure you do your research and find out exactly what needs to be done.
+The NSW Strata Schemes Management Act 2015 (specifically Sections 92 through 95) has certain requirements regarding annual financial statements so make sure you do your research and find out exactly what needs to be done.

-Here's what the Section 106 of the Act states regarding the timing of when the statements must be prepared:
+Here's what the Section 92: The OC must prepare financial statements of the Act states regarding the timing of when the financial statements must be prepared:

-For more details on what should be in the statements have a look at the 2 links below which take you directly to the relevant sections in the Records and Accounts area of the Act.
+For more details on what should be in the statements have a look at the links below which take you directly to the relevant sections in the Financial statements and accounting records area of the NSW Strata Management Act 2015.
 Everything you must know is all there.

-TIP - Accounting in Strata is such a complex area that, unless your Strata Scheme is managed by professional Strata Managers, professional accounting advice should be sought.
+TIP - Accounting in Strata is such a complex area that, unless your Strata Scheme is managed by professional Strata Managers, professional "strata specialist" accounting advice should be sought.
+You've got to get someone who knows what to look out for.

-All levies received should be paid into the Administrative fund AND the Sinking fund depending on how the scheme's budget is structured.
+All levies received will be paid into the Administrative fund AND the Capital Works fund depending on how the scheme's budget is structured.
 Separate accounting records must be maintained for both funds but monies can be held in the one bank account.

-To read more about Levies, the Administrative fund and the Sinking fund go to the Levies information page.
+To read all about Levies, the Administrative fund and the Capital Works fund go to my Levies information page.

-TIP - Using an auditing firm that knows about Strata and all its peculiarities is strongly advised.
-There's no substitute for experience especially when it comes to financial and accounting matters.
+BIG TIP - Using an auditing firm that knows about Strata and all its peculiarities is also strongly advised for those schemes where an audit is NOT compulsory (i.e. those schemes NOT designated as large and schemes where the annual budget is not over $250K).
+It's ALWAYS a good idea to keep an eye on things - especially when money is involved AND there's no substitute for 'specialist' experience especially when it comes to strata financial and accounting matters.

 DISCLAIMER: All information on this website is of a general nature and is intended as a guide only.
 Readers should check all information obtained from this website for accuracy from other sources and seek professional legal advice before taking any action based on any information obtained from this website.
 Information on this website should not be substituted for proper legal advice.
 The owners of this website will not be held responsible for any action taken as a consequence of same.